Stop us if you’ve heard this one: If you don't vote in each election, you lose your ability to vote.

 Voter ID myths

-MYTH No. 12: You must have your voter ID card to vote.
+MYTH 12: You must have your voter ID card to vote.

 THE TRUTH: Your voter information card is NOT an ID card.
 And it is not required to vote at your polling place.
 It also cannot be used as sole identification.

-MYTH No. 13: You can vote with an out-of-state driver's license.
+MYTH 13: You can vote with an out-of-state driver's license.

 'How to vote' myths

-MYTH No. 14: You can cast a vote via the telephone or online.
+MYTH 14: You can cast a vote via the telephone or online.

 THE TRUTH: In Florida, the only ways to cast a ballot are via mail-in ballot, which you must request from your county elections office; in person via early voting; or in person on Election Day at your assigned polling place.
 If anyone tells you something different, it’s fraud.
 You cannot call in a vote, text a vote, email a vote or go to a website to cast a vote.

 THE TRUTH: If you are voting in a party primary, you can only vote in a primary that corresponds to your party affiliation.
 You can vote for whoever you want in a nonpartisan election.
-Also, your party affiliation does not affect who you vote for in a general election.
-Vote for anyone on the ballot.
+Also, in the November general election, you can vote for anyone on the ballot, regardless of political party.

-MYTH No. 16: You must speak English in order to vote in elections.
+MYTH 16: You must speak English in order to vote in elections.

-THE TRUTH: The county Supervisor of Elections offices provide ballots in several languages.
+THE TRUTH: You must be an American citizen, but that doesn't mean you need to speak English to vote.
+The county Supervisor of Elections offices provide ballots in several languages.
 Check with your county to see what languages they provide ballots for.

-MYTH No. 17: If you don’t vote in a race, your ballot won’t count.
+MYTH 17: If you don’t vote in a race, your ballot won’t count.

 'Who can vote?' myths